Nayan-Chaturvedi/ChaiAurCode/README.md

 ## Lecture 2: All DOM Selector

-- Open wiki page of ajavascript, as the wiki page is created so cleanly
+- Open wiki page of a JavaScript, as the wiki page is created so cleanly
 - We will see here, what element we can catch, and what the things we can do manipulate it.
-- Focus on Javascript rather than react, angular, sevelt, who knows future
+- Focus on Javascript rather than react, angular, servlet, who knows future
 - Focus on selecting element then apply methods to manipulate it.
 - Behind the scene, document understand it as className not class
 - we can get the attibute using: